kylemichaelreaves/landlord_data/README.md

 across dataframes, models, and tables.
 If the columns appear differently in a Rails schema than they do in a .csv, Rails won't be able to seed the model.

-### Get the path of the csv we're importing to our postgres table.

-`JerseyCity/JerseyCity_PublicHousing.csv`

 ### Import the .csv using COPY in SQL

 ```sql